-Wilder Project has received music video commissions from artists like Jennah Bell, Jean Rohe, Stephanie Allen, and Bolivian pop star Luis Gamarra, and a film commission from Berklee School of Music.
+Wilder Project has received music video commissions from artists like Jennah Bell, Jean Rohe, Stephanie Allen, and Bolivian pop star Luis Gamarra, as well as a film commission from Berklee School of Music.
 The company has also performed live at Battery Dance Festival, CURRENT SESSIONS, the Boston Conservatory, the Institute of Contemporary Art in Boston, and INSITU Site Specific Dance Festival.
+They were 2020 Artists In Residence at the Balance Arts Center in Manhattan.
 They have been featured in Dance Magazine, The Boston Globe, Arts Atlanta, The Dance Journal, and Cultural Weekly.
-They continue to create innovative work on the cutting edge of the dance film industry.

 Eliah James Furlong